Problem 5: Cost of production report – normal and abnormal loss

-This problem illustrates the treatment of both normal and abnormal losses when they occur at the end of production process.
+This exercise illustrates the treatment of both normal and abnormal losses when they occur at the end of the production process.

 The quantity and cost data belonging to Department Y of Albari Company for the month of July is presented below: